Fast and Flexible Geometric Method For Enhancing MC Sampling of Compact Configurations For Protein Docking Problem: Conclusion

 \section{Conclusion}

-Our results in sampling the assembly landscape of 2 TransMembrane Helices, with short-range pair-potentials, demonstrate that variants of EASAL provide good coverage of narrow regions of low potential energy and low effective dimension with much fewer samples and computational resources than traditional MonteCarlo or Molecular Dynamics based sampling.
-Combining the complementary advantages of the two methods can significantly improve the current state of the art of free energy and other integral computations specifically for small assemblies.
+We compare the sampling characteristics of the EASAL methodology to the traditional MonteCarlo sampling, using custom-designed measurements, for sampling the the assembly landscape of 2 transmembrane helices, with short-range pair-potentials.
+We demonstrate that variants of EASAL provide good coverage of narrow regions of low potential energy and low effective dimension with much fewer samples and computational resources than MC.

+We provide promising avenues for combining the complementary advantages of the two methods, which can significantly improve the current state of the art of free energy and other integral computations, specifically for small assemblies.
 EASAL is tailored for such assemblies and can be used to improve accuracy and ergodicity guarantees for Monte Carlo trajectories.
 It can also help explain the behavior of MC trajectories by using EASAL to infer geometric and topological features of the configuration space.

-EASAL can additionally be used to evaluate and complement MC's performance.
-EASAL could help MMCS to find high energy barriers and force the simulations to move to the locations of low energy basins.
-Additionally, lower energy regions located by EASAL can be used as seeds for MC trajectories, to speed up traversal of the entire configuration space.
-To validate these hypotheses, an MC simulation enhanced with EASAL will have to be compared with a standard MC simulation in terms of accuracy as well as resource-intensiveness.
+EASAL can help MC find high energy barriers and force the simulations to move to the locations of low energy basins.
+Finally, lower energy regions located by EASAL can be used as seeds for MC trajectories, to speed up traversal of the entire configuration space.